Dept. of Transportation

 Every day, changes occur to roads, businesses and communities that affect our transportation network.
 King County Metro Transit responds to these changes by adjusting and modifying its bus service three times each year.
 We want to make the transit system as efficient as possible, improve the speed and convenience of your bus trips and deliver service you can rely on.

-Metro is celebrating 40 years of service to the citizens of King County in 2013.
-We're proud of the job we've done and we'll continue to work hard to give you easy, convenient access to the places you want to go, while helping you save money, control stress and protect the environment.
+At Metro, we’re are working hard to give you easy, convenient access to the places you want to go, while helping you save money, control stress and protect the environment.
 So when we say, "We'll Get You There," we mean it!

 If you have questions or need help planning your trip, call Metro Customer Information at 206-553-3000 (TTY Relay: 711) or visit our Trip Planner.